• Skip to primary navigation

 Wine Canteen

 Top Pick: 25-oz.
-Corkcicle Canteen — Made of triple-insulated stainless steel, this canteen keeps wine cool for 25 hours (or mulled wine hot for 12 hours) with a leak-proof cap and anti-slip silicone bottom.
+Corkcicle Canteen — Made of triple-insulated stainless steel, this canteen keeps nearly a whole bottle of wine cool for 25 hours (or mulled wine hot for 12 hours) with a leak-proof cap and anti-slip silicone bottom.

 Books About Wine Tasting